edgedb/edgedb-js/packages/ai/README.md

 - `streamRag(message: string, context?: QueryContext): Promise<Response>`

-  Streams a query to the configured AI model and returns a `Response` object that streams the results.
+  Sends a query to the configured AI model and returns a `Response` object that streams the results.
 This method is useful for handling large datasets or continuous data feeds.

 - `getRagAsyncGenerator(message: string, context?: QueryContext): AsyncGenerator<StreamingMessage, void, undefined>`

-  Initiates a streaming query to the AI model and returns an asynchronous generator.
+  Initiates a query to the AI model and returns an asynchronous generator.
 This allows for handling streaming data as it arrives.

 ## Example